A Novel Approach to Canada's Security Challenges

 - The Internet of Things: A Present for Hackers and Infiltrators / Election Interference: How to Reliably Determine who is doing what? - Dave Masson, National Security & Cyber Expert

-- Canada's Cyber Strategy as it Relates to Defence and Security Issues - Robert Mazzolin, General (Ret'd) and Chief Cybersecurity Strategist
+- Strategic Autonomy in Frontier Technologies - Robert Mazzolin, General (Ret'd) and Chief Cybersecurity Strategist

 Phil Gurski - Professional Development Institute S.E.T Director, former senior strategist analyst at CSIS and CSE and the author of five books on terrorism.